antononcube/PythonForPrediction-blog/MarkdownDocuments/Breakdown-of-Python-people-and-projects.md

   that there are too many Pythons, often, with competing agendas.

 - **Pythonstan:** Generally speaking that is [PyPI.org](https://pypi.org).
 (Or any project with a similar scope.)
+  - *Some people might prefer the name "Pythonistan".*

 ### Strategy

 - **Pythonomy:** Python-driven software architecture.